-- A dedicated individual, trained in phone banking, to train the volunteers - Volunteers to make calls - A draft agenda for those running the phone bank - Assigned roles for those running the phone bank (see below) - Phones for volunteers to use consider office or cell phones - A separate and dedicated space for calling, keeping in mind that phone banking can get loud.
-When finding a space, consider how many volunteers have committed to coming - Water and light snacks for volunteers
+- A dedicated individual, trained in phone banking, to train the volunteers - Volunteers to make calls - A draft agenda for those running the phone bank - Assigned roles for those running the phone bank See below. - Phones for volunteers to use Consider office or cell phones. - A separate and dedicated space for calling, keeping in mind that phone banking can get loud When finding a space, consider how many volunteers will be participating. - Water and light snacks for volunteers - Call sheets containing phone numbers of voters for volunteers to call, with space to mark responses For an NCJW phone bank, we suggest calling through a list of local section members and recording whether you were able to reach them, what the outcome of the call was, and whether they will need a follow-up call to remind them to vote.
+See the last page of this resource for a sample call sheet.

-- Call sheets, i.e., phone numbers of voters for volunteers to call with space to mark responses.
-For an NCJW phone bank, we suggest calling through a list of Section members and recording whether you were able to reach them, what the outcome of the call was, and whether they will need a follow-up call to remind them to vote.
-See the last page of this resource for a sample call sheet. - Sign-in sheet for volunteers, with space to collect contact information - Copies of your vote plan script (see the sample vote plan script below)
+- Sign-in sheet for volunteers, with space to collect contact information - Copies of your vote plan script See the sample vote plan script below.

-You do not need a lot of volunteers to hold a phone bank - small groups can call many voters.
+You do not need a lot of volunteers to hold a phone bank; small groups can call many voters.
 You can also organize virtually and achieve the same goals.